450+ Products Compared

 DenTek Professional-Fit Dental Guard

-Best for: Most adults with moderate grinding who want a ready-to-mold guard from a dentist-trusted brand
+Best for: Most adults with moderate grinding who want a ready-to-mold guard from an established OTC brand

 3.9 (24,319 reviews)

-• Dentist-designed with a dual-arch tray system — molds to your specific bite in minutes
+• Dual-arch tray system that molds to your bite in minutes

-• BPA-free material with a hard outer shell and cushioned inner layer for maximum protection
+• BPA-free material with a firmer outer layer and cushioned inner layer

-• Includes storage case and morning-fresh mint flavor — designed for nightly wear
+• Includes storage case and morning-fresh mint flavor for nightly use

 See Latest Price on Amazon →